ColdBrew-Creative/Baseplate/README.md

 ###Workflow
 1. Start the Sublime project by opening `Baseplate.sublime-project`
 2. Open up a terminal window.
-(On Windows, Shift+Right Click inside the folder and select Open command window here).
+	* Windows: Shift+Right Click inside the folder and select Open command window here
 3. Navigate to the root directory of this project. `cd ../Baseplate`
+	* Mac Shortcut: Drag the project folder onto the Terminal icon
 4. Run `npm run watch`

 What's going on up there?